AdrLie/Adrian1414/README.md

 [![](https://visitcount.itsvg.in/api?id=Adrian1414&icon=5&color=0)](https://visitcount.itsvg.in)

 # 💫 About Me:
-Still learning about javascript and interested with Go
+Still learning about javascript and currently learning python

 ## 🌐 Socials: